These can be summarised in four short points:

 The tax relief on contributions is arguably the major selling point of pensions.

 For higher earners, further tax relief may be given.
-In some scenarios, up to 60% tax relief is available.
+In some scenarios, 60% tax relief is available.

 The bands and rates of Scottish income tax differ from the rest of the UK.